sushmitha3110/OIBSIP/README.md

 # OIBSIP
-"The content and styling were designed using reference materials and adapted in my own way.”
-“Some quotes or content were inspired by common online resources and adapted to fit my design and learning goals.”
+"The content and styling were designed using reference materials and adapted in my own way.andSome quotes or content were inspired by common online resources and adapted to fit my design and learning goals.”